rd4com/mojo-ui-html/readme.md

     - Usefull for changing the title bar background-color, for example

 - Toggle
+  - return ```True``` when UI interaction occured
   - Mutate a bool passed as argument (inout)
   - Similar to a checkbox
 - ComboBox
+  - return ```True``` when UI interaction occured
   - ID is the inout address of the selection value
   - The selection value is the index of the selected value in the DynamicVector of selections
   - VariadicList support ! 🔥
     - ```ComboBox("Simple combobox",selection,"one","two","three")```